-Tables 10 and 11 show the quantity and percentages of items classified into each of the three DIF categories along with the quantities for which insufficient data were available to compute DIF (Category NA).
-The results for the operational items are given in Table 10.
-Those for the pretest items are in Table 11.
+Tables 10 (operational items) and 11 (pretest items) show the number and percentages of items classified into each of the three DIF categories along with the quantities for which insufficient data were available to compute DIF (Category NA).

 In operational DIF analysis, comparisons between age groups did not meet sample size requirements to compute DIF.
-For pretest items, comparisons between age groups; 'White' and other ethnic groups; and SEC Class 1 and the other four classes failed to meet the minimum sample size requirements.
+For pretest items, comparisons between age groups; White and Other ethnic groups; and NS-SEC Class 1 and the other four NS-SEC groups failed to meet the minimum sample size requirements.
 These items will be re-evaluated for DIF when they are used in future operational forms.

-For the operational pools, there were 10 occurrences of Category C DIF across all cognitive subtests and comparisons.
-The proportion of Category C DIF out of all possible comparisons across the four cognitive tests was extremely low.
-Of these 10 occurrences, 1 occurred in the male/female comparison; 3 occurred in the Age <20 / >35 comparison; 2 in the White/Black comparison; 1 in the White/Asian comparison; and 3 in the White/Chinese comparison.
-No other comparisons showed signs of significant DIF.
+For the operational pools, there were six occurrences of Category C DIF across all cognitive subtests and comparisons.
+The proportion of Category C DIF out of all possible comparisons across the three cognitive tests was extremely low.
+Of these six occurrences, three occurred in the Age <20 / >35 comparison, one in the White/Black comparison, one in the White/Asian comparison, and one in the White/Chinese comparison.

-For the pretest items, there was one occurrence of Category C DIF in the male/female comparison group.
+For the pretest items, there was one occurrence of Category C DIF in the Male/Female comparison group.
 It should be noted that as pretest items are seen by fewer candidates, a significant number of comparisons could not be made due to low sample numbers in the focal groups.

-Taken together, the results indicated very little DIF occurrence in the UKCAT cognitive subtest items.
+Taken together, the results indicated very little DIF occurrence in the UKCAT items.